gabrielcmerlin/arcadeGame/README.md

 # Ajude o Floquinho!

-O grupo formado por Bruna Pereira Serrano da Mata [13733579], Gabriel da Costa Merlin [12544420] e Pedro Augusto Monteiro Delgado [13672766] criou um jogo utilizando threads e semáforos inspirado na Campanha USP do Agasalho.
-O jogo foi feito para o trabalho final da disciplina de Sistemas Operacionais ministrada no 2º semestre de 2023 pela docente Kalinka Regina Lucas Jaquie Castelo Branco.
+The group formed by Bruna Pereira Serrano da Mata [13733579], Gabriel da Costa Merlin [12544420] and Pedro Augusto Monteiro Delgado [13672766] created a game using threads and semaphores inspired by USP Campanha do Agasalho.
+The game was made for the final work of the Operating Systems discipline taught in the 2nd semester of 2023 by professor Kalinka Regina Lucas Jaquie Castelo Branco.